A Guadalcanal Chronology

 The Battles of the Eastern Solomons and of the Santa Cruz Islands are the two great carrier battles of the period.
 These are not as famous as the Coral Sea or Midway but are two out of the five great carrier battles (with the very one-sided Battle of the Philippine Sea in 1944) of World War II.
 Santa Cruz was the very last carrier battle of the War between roughly equal sides, and it is where the carrier Hornet, which helped launch the Doolittle Raid against Tokyo (18 April 1942), was sunk.
 Since the Battle of the Coral Sea had also been fought in the area of the Solomons (the first naval battle in history in which opposing ships didn't even see each other), a study of carrier tactics necessarily means a study of the War in this area.

-On the chronological chart below, the major land battles of the Guadalcanal campaign are in bold red; the major sea battles in bold blue.
+On the chronological chart below, the land battles of the Guadalcanal campaign are in bold red; the sea battles and other ship actions in bold blue.
 Entries on lines between dates are for night actions.
 Events in the fighting elsewhere in the Solomons (e.g. Munda) and on New Guinea (e.g. Port Moresby, Milne Bay, Buna, & Lae) are also indicated, with the New Guinea items all in green.
 Japanese land units on Guadalcanal are given in orange.
-"Scens" in the chronology are the scenarios, marked in purple, of the board game.
-Scenario 1 is the Battle of Bloody Ridge; scenario 2 is the Battle for Hendrson Field; and scenario 3 is the "campaign" game covering both.
-As noted, another Scenario for a November offensive would have been nice.
-If the American offensive beginning in December had been covered also, a larger map, west to Cape Esperance, would have been necessary.
+One reference to the Aleutians is in brown.

 BEGINNING OF GUADALCANAL CAMPAIGN